HighNESS Conceptual Design Report: Volume I: Design of the cold source

-The NNBAR experiment will search for baryon number violation (BNV) via neutron ($n$) antineutron ($\bar{n}$) oscillation.
-The full experiment and its scientific motivation are described in~\cref{sec:wp8}.
-In \cref{fig:NNBAR_schematic} a schematic overview of the planned NNBAR experiment ~\cite{Addazi:2020nlz} is depicted.
+The NNBAR experiment will search for baryon number violation (BNV) via neutron ($n$) -- antineutron ($\bar{n}$) oscillation.
+The full experiment and its scientific motivation are described in the HighNESS Conceptual Design Report Volume II.
+In \cref{fig:NNBAR_schematic} a schematic overview of the planned NNBAR experiment ~\cite{Addazi_2021} is depicted.
 Neutrons that are generated in the target are moderated and traverse the LBP.
 A system of elliptically shaped neutron guides is placed in the region after the LBP's exit to focus the neutrons in the direction of the detector located downstream.
-After having passed the optics, neutrons fly free from perturbation to the detector region at the end of the instrument.
+After having passed the optics, neutrons fly free to the detector region at the end of the instrument.
 The moderator-to-detector distance is 200\,m.

 The probability of an oscillation is proportional to the (uninterrupted) flight time squared $t^2$ of the neutrons.
 The FOM of the NNBAR experiment is then defined as $\sum_{i} N_i t_i^2$ with $N_i$ being the number of neutrons with a specific flight time $t_i$.
-Thus, slower neutrons are favored and a trade-off between intensity and wavelength will be established.
+Thus, slower neutrons are favored.

 In the lower plot of \cref{fig:Wavelength_Contribution_to_FOM_NNBAR}, the distribution of wavelengths and how they contribute to the FOM is shown for a representative simulation result.
 The upper plot displays the wavelength distribution in the \ce{LD_2} source for comparison.